 One of the things that I am constantly preaching to new clients and existing clients is “make sure you have the proper insurance in place”.
-Not all insurance policies are created equally, a homeowner insurance policy is not the same as a landlord policy, and a landlord policy is the same as a renter’s insurance policy.
+Not all insurance policies are created equally, a homeowner's insurance policy is not the same as a landlord policy, and a landlord policy is not the same as a renter’s insurance policy.
 Today, I want to focus on Landlord Insurance policies.

 Over the last three decades and leasing over 10,000 properties, if there is one thing, I have learned it is making sure you have the proper insurance in place is essential to protecting your property both financially and physically.
 There are several variations of landlord policies out there to choose from.
 This can make it slightly overwhelming to know which coverage you SHOULD have, and which coverage is just fluff.

 My first recommendation would be to find the last page of the policy and read the fine print.
 THE EXCLUSIONS specifically.
 That is the quickest way to know what is NOT covered in your policy.

 There four major things to look for to be INCLUDED in your policy.

 1. Malicious Intent